Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Results and Discussion

 To determine if our systems are indeed well-described by single determinant methods, we evaluate a strong correlation diagnostic\cite{martin2022exchange} for all series based on total atomization energy (TAE) calculations obtained with the TZ basis set using the TPSS\cite{TPSS-functional} functional:

 Thus, the correlation diagnostic is calculated by the difference in the total atomization energies between the TPSS exchange using a TPSS exchange wavefunction ($TAE_X[TPSS@TPSS]$) and TPSS exchange using a Hartree-Fock exchange wavefunction ($TAE_X[TPSS@HF]$) divided by the total atomization energy of CCSD(T).
-The results show small static correlation around 5\% $\% TAE_X$ for polyacene PD series and negligible static correlation, less than 2\%, for borazines series , which, most importantly and interestingly, do not become much larger when the number of rings increases (See SI for more details).
+The results obtained by eq. \ref{eq:TPSS-CCSDt} show small static correlation around 5\% $\% TAE_X$ for polyacene PD series and negligible static correlation, less than 2\%, for borazine series, which, most importantly and interestingly, do not become much larger when the number of rings increases.
+Another ($TAE_X[(T)]$) diagnostic from Ref. \citenum{martin2022exchange} (Table 1, Cluster 3) confirms these observations.

+Moreover, commonly used rule of thumb for the default $T_1$ and $D_1$ diagnostics, $\leq 0.02$ \cite{lee1989diagnostic, lee1989theoretical} and $\leq 0.05$ \cite{langhoff1988ab} respectively, reaffirm that single-determinant reference should provide adequate results for a single-reference coupled-cluster treatment for all investigated in our study systems.